hardcorefactions/hardcorefactions/README.md

 - YouTube : www.youtube.com/@znotdev

 ## Working on
-- Searching for a job.
+- Working on ElectricHCF 🌩 as Owner.

 ## Worked on
-- Worked on ElectricHCF 🌩 as Owner.
 - Worked on DemolishMC 🔨 as Owner and Developer.
 - Worked on Aplaxy Network 🐍 (https://discord.gg/AKMf7sPSCT) as Owner & Developer
 - Worked on VexPvP as Owner & Head Developer